Antony Flew: Life and career

-Antony Flew, the son of Methodist minister and theologian Robert Newton Flew (1886–1962) and his wife Winifred née Garrard (1887–1982), was born in London.
+Antony Garrard Newton Flew was born in London on 11 February 1923, the son of Methodist minister and theologian Robert Newton Flew (1886–1962) and his wife Winifred née Garrard (1887–1982).
 He was educated at St Faith's School, Cambridge followed by Kingswood School, Bath.
 He is said to have concluded by the age of 15 that there was no God.
 During the Second World War he studied Japanese at the School of Oriental and African Studies, University of London, and was a Royal Air Force intelligence officer.
 After a period with the Inter-Services Topographical Department in Oxford, he was posted to Bletchley Park in June 1944.

 In the post-war era, Flew achieved a first class degree in Literae Humaniores at St John's College, Oxford (1947).
 He also won the John Locke Scholarship in Mental Philosophy in the following year.
 Flew was a graduate student of Gilbert Ryle, prominent in ordinary language philosophy.
 Both Flew and Ryle were among many Oxford philosophers fiercely criticised in Ernest Gellner's book Words and Things (1959).
 A 1954 debate with Michael Dummett over backward causation was an early highlight in Flew's career.

 For a year, 1949–1950, Flew was a lecturer in philosophy at Christ Church, Oxford.
 From 1950 to 1954 he was a lecturer at the University of Aberdeen, and from 1954 to 1971 he was a professor of philosophy at the University of Keele.
 He held a professorship at the University of Calgary, 1972–1973.
 Between 1973 and 1983 he was professor of philosophy at the University of Reading.
 At this time, he developed one of his most famous arguments, the No true Scotsman fallacy in his 1975 book, Thinking About Thinking.
 Upon his retirement, Flew took up a half-time post for a few years at York University in Toronto, Canada.